Skip to content

 Table of Contents +

 Over the past ten years, companies have spent a lot of money on Customer Relationship Management (CRM) systems.
-CRM platforms are now the most important part of modern marketing because they keep track of how customers interact with a business and store information about their behaviour.
+CRM platforms are now the most important part of modern marketing because they keep track of how customers interact with a business and store information about their behavior.
 But even though they have more data than ever, a lot of businesses still can't answer a simple question:

 Why isn't our data making us money?